RetroReversing/retroReversing/pages/articles/TechniquesAndTutorials/GDBReversing.md

 ```
 This will set the EAX register to 0, but you can set it to any value you want.

+---
+# GDB Stubs
+GDB Stubs are components embedded within target programs to enable **remote debugging**, they form a crucial link between the GDB debugger and the running program, facilitating communication, control, and inspection of the target's runtime behavior.

+## What do GDB Stubs do?
+GDB Stubs interpret commands received from the GDB debugger, executing actions within the target program accordingly.
+Commands may include setting breakpoints, stepping through code, inspecting memory, and altering the program's state.

+GDB Stubs, developers gain fine-grained control over the execution of the target program.
+Breakpoints can be set, and program execution can be paused, allowing for detailed inspection and analysis of the program's runtime behavior.

+## How does it compare to using regular GDB on an executable?
+Regular GDB runs on the same system as the program being debugged, GDB Stubs however communicate over a network connection enabling bidirectional communication between the debugger and the target program running on another system.
+This remote connectivity is especially valuable in scenarios where physical access to the running program is limited.

+This is great for debugging software that don't have a debugging environment such as games consoles and other embedded systems.

+## What exactly are GDB stubs?
+GDB Stubs consist of a lightweight set of code seamlessly integrated into the binary of the target program.
+This embedded code is responsible for establishing a communication channel between the running program and the GDB debugger.

+## How does the stub communicate with the GDB debugger?
+Communication between the GDB debugger and GDB Stubs follows the **GDB Remote Serial Protocol**.
+This protocol defines a standardized format for messages exchanged between the debugger and the stub, allowing for coherent interaction during debugging sessions.

+You can find out more about the GDB Remote Serial Protocol on the official documentation website: [Remote Protocol (Debugging with GDB)](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Remote-Protocol.html#Remote-Protocol)

+## Security Implications
+As GDB Stubs provide a pathway for remote interaction with a program, developers must consider security implications and ensure proper safeguards to prevent unauthorized access.
+Software should not be released with the GDB stub embedded inside and proper network hygene is required between the two remote systems to prevent Man in the Middle attacks.

+---
 # References
 [^1]: [Reversing and Cracking first simple Program - bin 0x05 - YouTube](https://www.youtube.com/watch?v=VroEiMOJPm8&list=WL&index=40)